Zetaphor/webxr-environment-mapper/README.md

 ### Credit

-This is a WebXR imeplementation of the technique devised by [Emanuel Tomozei](https://twitter.com/eman_insilico/status/1246428908356079616), as described in [this article](https://emanueltomozei.wordpress.com/2020/04/14/tutorial-how-to-map-a-vr-environment-to-your-home/).
+This is a WebXR implementation of the technique devised by [Emanuel Tomozei](https://twitter.com/eman_insilico/status/1246428908356079616), as described in [this article](https://emanueltomozei.wordpress.com/2020/04/14/tutorial-how-to-map-a-vr-environment-to-your-home/).